kdh4970/az_body_tracker/README.md

 # az_body_tracker

 ## info
-This is ros2 pkg which is publish below 3 into ros2 topic by using Azure Kinect Body Tracking SDK.
+This is ros pkg which is publish below 3 into ros2 topic by using Azure Kinect Body Tracking SDK.
-  PointCloud(sensor_msgs/msg/pointcloud2) : from Azure Kinect dpeth image
+  PointCloud(sensor_msgs/pointcloud2) : from Azure Kinect dpeth image
-  Marker(visualization_msgs/msg/markerarray)  : from Azure Kinect Body Tracking data
+  Marker(visualization_msgs/markerarray)  : from Azure Kinect Body Tracking data
-  Custom(azbt_msgs/msg/bt_data) : to use related project-collabot
+  Custom(azbt_msgs/bt_data) : to use related project-collabot

 ## dependencies
 Azure Kinect SDK 1.4.1